kickstarter/native-docs/vm-structure.md

 There is a standard template we use for our view models in both Java and Swift.
-This helps us not worry about stylistc decisions and have a well-defined place to put protocols, methods, interfaces, etc.
+This helps us not worry about stylistic decisions and have a well-defined place to put protocols, methods, interfaces, etc.

 ## Java